giampaolo/psutil/docs/api.rst

   *path* as a named tuple including **total**, **used** and **free** space expressed in bytes, plus the **percentage** usage.
   ``OSError`` is raised if *path* does not exist.
-  Starting from Python 3.3 this is also available as `shutil.disk_usage`_ (see `BPO-12442`_).
+  Starting from Python 3.3 this is also available as :func:`shutil.disk_usage` (see `BPO-12442`_).
   See `disk_usage.py`_ script providing an example usage.